andrewandyle/andrew-le-gatsby/src/pages/life/blogs/swe/blog9/index.md

 1. **What's in your way?**

     There are many things my team has to improve on.
-Unfortunately, I was the most familiar with React and AWS when starting off with the team, and there's a lot of things in this phase that none of my team and I didn't know or understand.
-It's become a huge grind for knowledge, and we keep running into bug after bug and going to office/lab hours.
-I also don't know what to do about the lack of communication sometimes, both on Teams and during Zoom meetings, but that's likely caused by the lack of knowledge.
-I will do whatever it takes next phase to increase productivity and communcation, and for the entire team to be on the same page.
+Unfortunately, I was the most familiar with React and AWS when starting off with the team, and there's a lot of things in this phase that none of my team and I knew or understood.
+It's become a huge grind for knowledge, and we kept running into bug after bug and going to office/lab hours.
+I also don't know what to do about the lack of communication sometimes, both on Teams and during full group Zoom meetings, but that's likely caused by the lack of knowledge.
+I will do whatever it takes next phase to increase productivity and communication, and for the entire team to be on the same page.

 1. **What will you do next week?**